Flow Scheduled Transactions Documentation

 This command fetches the last 200 blocks of events for:

-- Scheduled: When a transaction is scheduled
+- Scheduled: when a transaction is scheduled.

-- PendingExecution: When a transaction is ready for execution
+- PendingExecution: when a transaction is ready for execution.

-- Executed: When a transaction has been executed
+- Executed: when a transaction has been executed.

-- Canceled: When a transaction is canceled
+- Canceled: when a transaction is canceled.

-- TransactionExecuted: Custom event from the test handler
+- TransactionExecuted: custom event from the test handler.

 Tools

 Support for scheduled transactions in different tools is still work in progress and is coming soon.
-The Flow CLI and Access Node API will support specific commands and APIs to query scheduled transactions by ID, making it easier to manage and monitor your scheduled transactions programmatically.
+The Flow CLI and Access Node API will support specific commands and APIs to query scheduled transactions by ID, which it easier to manage and monitor your scheduled transactions programmatically.

 Block explorer support for scheduled transactions is also coming, which will provide a visual interface to view and track scheduled transaction execution on the Flow blockchain.

-Read FLIP for more details: https://github.com/onflow/flips/blob/main/protocol/20250609-scheduled-callbacks.md
+Read FLIP 330: Scheduled Callbacks for more details.